What is a bridge loan?

 Drawbacks of a bridge loan

 - They’re not cheap.
 Forbes reckons bridge loan rates typically ranged from 8.5% to 10.5% in mid-2020.
 Another source widens the range: 6% to 10%.
-Both those are way more costly than good deals on most forms of secured borrowing, including mortgages, home equity loans and home equity lines of credit (HELOCs).
+Both those are higher interest rates than most forms of secured borrowing, including mortgages, home equity loans, and home equity lines of credit (HELOCs).

 - You’ll own (and be paying for) two homes until you sell your existing one.

 - Most bridge loans are limited to one year.
+Bridge loans are a form of short-term financing so it’s you’ll likely need to begin repayment within a year.
 And, if you need to, you may find it harder to refinance when that time’s up.
 Not all hold off on monthly payments for the entire term.
 So, if that’s important to you, make sure yours does.

 - They carry risk.
 With luck, the property market won’t crash (making home prices tumble) during the period you own two houses.
 And, right now, that looks highly unlikely.
 But you won’t find anyone credible who’s willing to guarantee it.